dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Page class
 ==========
-The page manager implements an abstract Page class that is the root of the Page hierarchy.
+The page manager provides an abstract Page class that is the root of the Page hierarchy.
 All other page types derive from this class.
 The simplest of Page classes that one could create is shown below:

 ::

   public final class RawPage extends Page {
     RawPage(PageManager pageFactory, int type, PageId pageId) {
       super(pageFactory, type, pageId);
     }
     RawPage(PageManager pageFactory, PageId pageId, ByteBuffer bb) {
       super(pageFactory, pageId, bb);
     }
   }